 - Healthcare Economics and Policy

-The program provides the basic competencies in aging studies as offered by faculty interested in aging from mid-life to end of life, ethics and humanities and aging, health care administration, and policy.
-This curriculum is based on knowledge and skill competencies endorsed by the Association of in Higher Education (AGHE) and the Accreditation in Gerontology Education Commission (AGEC).
+Our curriculum is based on competencies endorsed by the Association of Gerontology in Higher Education (AGHE) and the Accreditation in Gerontology Education Council (AGEC).